top of page

 Leybeshekhe the 'Cemetery Jewess' of Kremenits

-Leybeshke the firzogerin quite literally managed – whether by debate, demand, or amicable persuasion – to get the dead to obey her wishes on a daily basis.
+Mendele the shames was at home with the dead in his synagogue, just as Leybeshekhe, the zogerke, was at home with them in her cemeteries, where she would deliberate with them heymish and intimately, as one does with God on Yom Kippur.
+Leybeshekhe the firzogerin quite literally managed – whether by debate, demand, or amicable persuasion – to get the dead to obey her wishes on a daily basis ...

-If she showed up in your home, the children would hide themselves in a corner, not trusting themselves to look at her without staring for too long.
-As soon as Leybeshekhe finished drinking her glass of warm tea, she began to talk of her conversations with the dead, just as one might of conversations with the living.
-She talked about those who had been released from their suffering in the grave, and were now able in the world above to accomplish the things we demand of them.
-And she was on intimate terms with the dead, spoke to them as one would speak to the living.
+...
+When she showed up at someone’s home, the children would hide themselves in a corner, not trusting themselves to look at her without staring for too long.
+Once she had finished drinking her glass of warm tea, Leybeshekhe would talk of her discussions with the dead just like other people spoke of conversations with the living.
+She talked about those who had been released from their suffering in the grave and now, in the world above, were able to accomplish the things we demand of them.
+She was on intimate terms with the dead and spoke to them as one would speak to the living.

-If someone came to beg for forgiveness by their parents’ grave on their yortsayt or at a time of trouble, Leybeshekhe would lead them to the grave, rap on the headstone with her stick, as if to wake the corpse, call the deceased by their name and announce, who has come to visit them.
-At the same time, she would tell them all the news of their family.
+If someone came to beg for forgiveness by their parents’ grave on a yortsayt or at a time of trouble, Leybeshekhe would lead them to the grave and would rap on the headstone with her stick, as if to wake the corpse.
+She would call the deceased by their name and announce the person who had come to visit them, at the same time filling them in on all their family’s news ...

-She would present her arguments most assuredly with the deceased soul, when an orphan girl came to invite the dead to her wedding, on the day of the khupe [wedding canopy.]
+...
+When an orphan came to invite the dead to their wedding on the day of the khupe ceremony, Leybeshekhe would present her arguments to the deceased soul with the greatest conviction.
 On such an occasion, either the bride or the groom would lean with their head on the tombstone and quietly weep.
-She, Leybeshekhe, would then assuage the soul’s distress over the fact that they would not have the honour of leading their child to the khupe:
+She, Leybeshekhe, would comfort the soul in their distress that they would not have the honour of leading their child to the khupe.

-When Leybeshekhe used, after this, come in the house to tell us about what she had accomplished that day, everyone stood agape and even envied her for her ability to talk to the dead like that, and for the fact that the dead obeyed her.
+When, after a day like this this, Leybeshekhe would come to the house to tell us about what she had accomplished, everyone’s jaws dropped.
+People even envied her for her ability to talk to the dead like that, and for the fact that the dead obeyed her ...

-The ‘cemetery-Jewess’, as Leyeshekhe was known, had the honour of finding her resting place in America, in the cemetery in Chicago.
+...
+The ‘cemetery-Jewess’, as Leybeshekhe was known, had the honour of finding her resting place in America, in the cemetery in Chicago.

 The front cover of the Kremenits, Vizhgorodek and Potshayev memorial book, artwork by Leon Pokh